Which Is More Cost-Effective: VoIP or Traditional Phone Lines?

 Choosing the right phone system is one of the most important decisions for businesses and even households.
-The two main options are traditional landlines and VoIP (Voice over Internet Protocol).
+The two primary options available today are traditional landlines and VoIP (Voice over Internet Protocol).

 What Are Traditional Phone Lines?